mac-comp381/ruby-adventures/README.md

 <details>
   <summary>Click for a hint about build_credits:</summary>

   > There are several ways to solve this one!
-Here are several methods that could help — and note that you will _not_ need all of them:
+Here are methods that could help — and note that while all of them are useful in _some_ possible solution, you will not need all of them in any one _particular_ solution:
   > - `include?`
   > - `map`
   > - `find_index`